nkovacs/rei/README.md

 ## Known limitations

 - Only accepts a single file as input.
-- The concrete type cannot be a pointer type.
 - Dot imports are copied over to the generated file, but they cannot be removed by goimports.
   If the imported package is not used, this will cause a compilation error.
 - Declarations that are not generic are not copied to the generated file, since this can cause duplicate declarations.